iplayfast/balanceSam/readme.md

 1. Clone this repository: `git clone https://github.com/your-username/balance-bot-system.git`
 2. Modify PID.conf to have good starting parameters
 3.  make release or make debug
-4.  sudo release/balanceSam or sudo debug/balanceSam
-5. In another terminal edit PID.conf and the code will automatically notice the file change and load the new values.

 **Running the Application**
 ---------------------------

-1. Run the application: `python main.py`
-2. Access the web interface at <http://localhost:5000>
+1.  sudo release/balanceSam or sudo debug/balanceSam
+2. In another terminal edit PID.conf and the code will automatically notice the file change and load the new values.

 **Troubleshooting**
 ------------------